rpherbig/rpherbig.github.io/_drafts/how-to-start-a-blog-on-windows.markdown

 Then run "bundle install".
 This will ensure that we are using the same version of everything as GitHub.

 TODO: PUT THE OTHER STEPS IN HERE
-- NOTE ROUGE OVER PYGMENTS
+- NOTE PYGMENTS IS THE ONLY OPTION FOR GITHUB PAGES

-TODO: NOTE VERSIONS?
-SHOULD BE SPECIFIED BY GITHUB-PAGES...
-- ruby 2.1.4, jekyll 2.4.0, wdm 0.1.0, rouge 1.7.2

 == Start using Jekyll